The bonus round is that part of a Game Show

 - Remote Control had two: an identify-the-music-video round on the MTV version, and the "Wheel of Jeopardy" in the syndicated run.

 - Inverted on Distraction.
 The player is awarded either a car or several bonus prizes at the outset, but must answer a series of questions in order to prevent them from being damaged or destroyed.
-Once the round is over, the player takes home the prizes regardless of their condition (smashed, blown up, vandalized, etc.).
+Once the round is over, the player takes home the prizes in whatever condition they are in at the end of the game (smashed, blown up, vandalized, etc.).

 - "The Big Deal (of The Day)" on Let's Make A Deal.
 This is a slight inversion, as the big winner (or, if the big winner passes, one of the next in line) has to surrender their original winnings to play the Big Deal.
 All they have to do is choose one of the three doors, and they win what's behind it.
-The doors contain three prizes of increasing value (one of which being the titular Big Deal), but never zonks.
+The doors contain three prizes of increasing value (one of which being the Big Deal itself), but never Zonks.

 - Originally two winners were allowed to play, that is until the current run, where only one person okays, making it an even stricter endgame than before.

-- The "Super Deal" on the same functions as a Bonus Bonus Round (The catch? the Big Deal must be won, because if it's not won then it's skipped entirely).
+- The "Super Deal" on the same functions as a Bonus Bonus Round (The catch? the Big Deal must be won, because if it's not then it's skipped entirely, without a reveal of where it would have been).

 - The UK version of Duel gave contestants who won 2 consecutive Duels a bonus question for £10,000, and another for £20,000 if they won a third Duel.
 Also a rare example of a Bonus Round which did not offer the big money; the jackpot was won by winning four Duels in a row.

-- In Jeopardy, if only one player finishes Double Jeopardy! with a positive score, Final Jeopardy! effectively becomes this.
+- On Jeopardy!, if only one player finishes Double Jeopardy! with a positive score, Final Jeopardy! effectively becomes this.
 The player simply wagers any amount of their score on a clue that they answer alone.
 Regardless of whether or not the response is correct, the player is guaranteed the win- unless they wager everything and get it wrong. ($0 is never a winning score.)

-- A brief Art Fleming revival in 1978 did have an actual bonus round known as "Super Jeopardy!" (unrelated to ABC's primetime Tournament of Champions of the same name), where the day's winner tried to get 5 in a row by getting correct responses from clues on a 5 by 5 board.
+- A brief Art Fleming revival in 1978 did have an actual bonus round known as "Super Jeopardy!" (unrelated to ABC's primetime Tournament of Champions of the same name), where the day's winner tried to get 5 in a row by getting correct responses from clues on a 5 by 5 board (essentially a predecessor or sorts to the Gold Run of Blockbusters and the bonus rounds of Catch Phrase (which used a similar setup) and Trump Card (which was pretty much the same thing)).

 - The "Wonderwall" on Winning Lines